jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 I would suggest adding the following:

 * `--no-notify` removes the little popup in the upper-lefthand corner
-* `--browser` lets you choose which browser to open, which is nice if you want to test with a browser other than your default
+* ~`--browser` lets you choose which browser to open, which is nice if you want to test with a browser other than your default~ I couldn't get this working, but maybe you can?

 **What is the `-g` for when installing `browser-sync`?**
 It means that `browser-sync` will be installed globally on your computer.
 Some developers like to keep separate installs for different projects.
 This can avoid problems like one tool requiring an older version of another.
-Unless you're already doing this, it will be easiest to just install `browser-sync` globally.
+Unless you're already doing this, it will be easiest to just install `browser-sync` globally and not worry about it.

-**What is that weird URL in my browser?**
-That's the address to files on your computer!
-In this case, `browser-sync` creates a local web server that behaves just like one online.
-This enables us to test stuff that requires a server and avoids some common pitfalls when working locally.

-As covered in the mobile section above, there are other ways of accessing your project.
-All the URLs listed when you start `browser-sync` will work too.

 ### OTHER QUESTIONS?